P.O. Box 110

 Rogers City, MI 49779

-Emergency Management Coordinator: Sarah Melching
+Emergency Services Coordinator: Sarah Melching

 “Failing to prepare is preparing to fail” The Office of Emergency Management is charged with the development and continuous maintenance of a Comprehensive Emergency Management Plan to serve the people and property of Presque Isle County.
 Our primary missions include prevention, preparedness, response, recovery, and mitigation.
 Click here to read more information.

 Following a disaster, it is important for the County & State to understand where damage has occurred.
-It would take months if not years to find this data word of mouth.
+It would take months if not years to find this data by word of mouth.
 We are asking our residents for their feedback through a quick survey.
 This survey allows us to gather data (with your help), analyze it, ask questions, get answers and make decisions.
-This is strictly voluntary but your input/data is very important for us.
+This is strictly voluntary but your input/data is very important to us.
 If your primary residence was affected by the recent storm, please complete the self-assessment tool by clicking this link.
 A few reasons why this tracking is important: